 If you want to know how to grow a YouTube channel about music, particularly if you’re a musician that’s trying to get into like vlogging or if want to be a successful musician on YouTube, I’ve researched the topic, experimented myself and wrote down my findings here for you.

-To grow a music channel on YouTube, you need to consistently post videos that viewers are searching for (1 or 2 times per week) and focus on giving value to your audience through entertainment, education, or a combination of both.
+To start & grow a music channel on YouTube, you need to consistently post videos that viewers are searching for (1 or 2 times per week) and focus on giving value to your audience through entertainment, education, or a combination of both.

 Although things like titles, thumbnails, and video quality can be important, they won’t truly help you build your YouTube channel unless you are consistently posting valuable content worth watching.